Arguments for Utilitarianism

 The Poverty of the Alternatives

-We have seen that there is a strong presumptive case in favor of utilitarianism.
-If no competing view can be shown to be superior, then utilitarianism has a strong claim to be the “default” moral theory that we should fall back on.
-It turns out that one of the strongest considerations in favor of utilitarianism (and related consequentialist views) is the deficiencies of the alternatives.
-Deontological (or rule-based) theories, in particular, seem to rest on questionable foundations.15
+We’ve seen that there is a strong presumptive case in favor of utilitarianism.
+If no competing view can be shown to be superior, then utilitarianism has a strong claim to be the “default” moral theory.
+In fact, one of the strongest considerations in favor of utilitarianism (and related consequentialist views) is the deficiencies of the alternatives.
+Deontological (or rule-based) theories, in particular, seem to rest on questionable foundations.19

 The Paradox of Deontology

-Deontologists hold that there is a constraint against killing: that it is wrong to kill an innocent person even if this would save five other innocent people from being killed.
-This verdict can seem puzzling on its face.17 After all, given how terrible killing is, should we not want there to be less of it?
-As Scheffler (1985) argued, rational choice in general tends to be goal-directed, a conception which fits poorly with deontic constraints.18 A deontologist might claim that their goal is simply to avoid violating moral constraints themselves, which they can best achieve by not killing anyone, even if that results in more individuals being killed.
+Deontologists hold that there is a constraint against killing: that it’s wrong to kill an innocent person even if this would save five other innocent people from being killed.
+This verdict can seem puzzling on its face.21 After all, given how terrible killing is, should we not want there to be less of it?
+Rational choice in general tends to be goal-directed, a conception which fits poorly with deontic constraints.22 A deontologist might claim that their goal is simply to avoid violating moral constraints themselves, which they can best achieve by not killing anyone, even if that results in more individuals being killed.
 While this explanation can render deontological verdicts coherent, it does so at the cost of making them seem awfully narcissistic, as though the deontologist’s central concern was just to maintain their own moral purity or “clean hands”.

 The Hope Objection

-We earlier suggested that impartial observers should want and hope for the best outcome.
-Non-consequentialists claim that nonetheless it is sometimes wrong to bring about the best outcome.
-Putting the two claims together yields the striking result that you should sometimes hope that others act wrongly (even when they are fully informed).
+Impartial observers should want and hope for the best outcome.
+Non-consequentialists claim, nonetheless, that it’s sometimes wrong to bring about the best outcome.
+Putting the two claims together yields the striking result that you should sometimes hope that others act wrongly.

 Suppose it would be wrong for some stranger—call him Jack—to kill one innocent person to prevent five other (morally comparable) killings.
 Non-consequentialists may claim that Jack has a special responsibility to ensure that he does not kill anyone, even if this results in more killings by others.
 But you are not Jack.
 From your perspective as an impartial observer, Jack’s killing one innocent person is no more or less intrinsically bad than any of the five other killings that would thereby be prevented.
 You have most reason to hope that there is only one killing rather than five.
 So you have reason to hope that Jack acts “wrongly” (killing one to save five).
 But that seems odd.